bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% si_step download latest firmware; latest-fw %}
 * Open the web browser in the virtual machine, go to [https://github.com/bitcraze/crazyflie-release/releases](https://github.com/bitcraze/crazyflie-release/releases)
-* download the zip file named crazyflie-xxx.zip from the latest relase.
+* download the zip file named crazyflie-xxx.zip from the latest release.
 * close the browser when the download is finished.
 {% endsi_step %}